 To consider separability in any future transfer of the IANA Functions.

-Multistakeholder principle: any proposal for a group to conduct management of the IANA Function, whether by a committee or by a separate oversight mechanism must draw its membership from a full range of stakeholders.
+Multistakeholder principle: any proposal for a group to conduct oversight of the management of the IANA Function, whether by a committee or by a separate oversight mechanism, must draw its membership from a full range of stakeholders.